kptdev/kpt/site/book/README.md

 # The kpt Book

-Welcome to the _The kpt Book_, a step-by-step introduction to _kpt_.
+Welcome to the _The kpt Book_, a step-by-step introduction to kpt.

 This book is organized as follows: